Aeastr/CursorBounds/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Support